microsoft/TileIR/README.md

 ## Quick Start

-Below is a simple example demonstrating how to write and execute a straightforward GEMM (matrix multiplication) kernel using TileIR, followed by techniques for layout optimizations, pipelining, and L2-cache–friendly swizzling.
+Below is a simple example demonstrating how to write and execute a straightforward GEMM (matrix multiplication) kernel using TileIR, followed by techniques for layout optimizations, pipelining, and L2-cache–friendly swizzling!

 ### Basic GEMM Example